ceiling light fixture not turning on even though bulb is installed

 3. The switch feels loose, soft, or unresponsive

-4. Other nearby lights or outlets show unusual behavior
+4. Other nearby lights or outlets behave unusually

 5. The fixture stopped working suddenly or after repeated flickering

-If two or more of these signs appear together, the issue is likely beyond just the bulb.
+If two or more of these signs appear together, the issue is likely beyond just the bulb and may involve internal wiring or electrical flow.
+This helps rule out simple causes and focus attention on underlying electrical conditions.

-7 Causes of a Light Fixture Not Working
+7 Warning Signs Your Light Fixture Is Not Working

 1. Faulty Light Switch